karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** How long does Karma wait for a browser to reconnect (in ms).

-With a flaky connection it is pretty common that browser disconnects but the actual execution is running without any problems.
-Karma does not treat a disconnection as immediate failure and rather wait `browserDisconnectTimeout` ms. If the browser reconnect during that time, everything is fine.
+With a flaky connection it is pretty common that the browser disconnects, but the actual test execution is still running without any problems.
+Karma does not treat a disconnection as immediate failure and will wait `browserDisconnectTimeout` (ms).
+If the browser reconnects during that time, everything is fine.

 ## browserDisconnectTolerance